brylevkirill/notes/Reinforcement Learning.md

 	["Incentivizing Exploration In Reinforcement Learning With Deep Predictive Models"](#incentivizing-exploration-in-reinforcement-learning-with-deep-predictive-models-stadie-levine-abbeel) by Stadie et al. `paper`
 	["Curiosity-driven Exploration by Self-supervised Prediction"](#curiosity-driven-exploration-by-self-supervised-prediction-pathak-agrawal-efros-darrell) by Pathak et al. `paper`
-	["Reinforcement Learning with Unsupervised Auxiliary Tasks"](#reinforcement-learning-with-unsupervised-auxiliary-tasks-jaderberg-mnih-czarnecki-schaul-leibo-silver-kavukcuoglu) by Jaderberg et al. `paper`  (by using auxiliary tasks of pixel control, reward prediction and value function replay the agent is forced to learn about the controllability of its environment and the sorts of sequences which lead to rewards)
+	["Reinforcement Learning with Unsupervised Auxiliary Tasks"](#reinforcement-learning-with-unsupervised-auxiliary-tasks-jaderberg-mnih-czarnecki-schaul-leibo-silver-kavukcuoglu) by Jaderberg et al. `paper`  *(using auxiliary tasks of pixel control, reward prediction and value function replay the agent is forced to learn about the controllability of its environment and the sorts of sequences which lead to rewards)*
 	["Loss is Its Own Reward: Self-Supervision for Reinforcement Learning"](https://arxiv.org/abs/1612.07307) by Shelhamer et al. `paper`
 	["Feature Control as Intrinsic Motivation for Hierarchical Reinforcement Learning"](https://arxiv.org/abs/1705.06769) by Dilokthanakul et al. `paper`
 	["Improving Policy Gradient by Exploring Under-appreciated Rewards"](#improving-policy-gradient-by-exploring-under-appreciated-rewards-nachum-norouzi-schuurmans) by Nachum et al. `paper`